Metadata Block

 // ==/UserScript==

 Each line of the block must start with //, the first line must be // ==UserScript== and the last line must be // ==/UserScript==.
-No extra space is allowed at the beginning or ending of line.

 Some of the keys can be localized for multiple languages, by adding a colon and the locale code to the key, e.g. @name:zh-CN.
 The locale code is case insensitive.